MegtonLabs/PlanSmart/client/readme.md

-Add frontend code in here
+Add frontend code in this folder